symydv/Backend/Readme.md

     When you want to upload files (images, PDFs, etc.) from a frontend (HTML form or React app) to your Express server, you need to parse and store the files — Multer does that for you.
 }

+NOTE:- Multer is used to save our files locally for short time then it is stored in cloudinary.

 ----------------
 ---------------- #Configuration is almost 95% over, remaining we will see as we move into our project. we also created notes on HTTP in "BackendCoC/HTTPCrashCourse/Notes.txt"#-----------------------